Yandex Cloud

 • Threads connected: Number of open threads.

-The max_connections parameter sets the maximum value.
+The max_connections setting defines the maximum value.

 • Threads running: Number of running threads.